 Select which room you want to trigger with the motion sensor.
 You can actually select more than one room, but there’s apparently a maximum of three rooms.

 Next, you’ll place the sensor wherever you want in the room, preferably so that the motion sensor portion has a wide view of the room, especially the entrance.
 Once you have placed or mounted the Hue Motion sensor select the orange “Got It” button.

 If placing your motion sensor for stair controlled lighting its best to place the Hue Motion Sensor at the top of the stairs pointed down.
 This will then activate motion going up and down on the stairs.

 On the next screen, it will show the default settings that the motion sensor will use.
 You can easily change these later.
 Tap “Done” at the bottom.

 Your Philips Hue Motion Sensor will now appear in the list of other Hue accessories.
 Congratulations you have added the motion sensor.

 Two time periods for “Day” and “Night” are available that allow you to customize the behavior of what the Hue Motion Sensor does.
 For example, say you enter the Kitchen during the day, the Hue Motion sensor can activate the lights to a bright cool white.
 Or set up to never turn on the lights during the day.

 On the other hand, say you enter the kitchen after 11 pm you may have set it up to turn on the lights blue but dimmed to 50%.
 To not wake other members of the family and to protect your eyes.
-This is the power or the Philips Hue motion Sensor.
+This is the power or the Philips Hue motion sensor.

-The Hue motion activated light controller has revolutionized how we use out home lighting.
+The Hue motion activated light controller has revolutionized how we use our home lighting.
 No more do we have to fumble around in the dark looking for a light switch.
 Or stumble down the stairs after turning off the lights.